What can be achieved using the correlation filter?

 Appication Example: Speakers

 Figure 1 shows the acoustic map of two speakers within the 8 kHz third-octave band which emit incoherent signals (non-in-frequency and non-in-phase).
 In between, several other possible sound sources appear.
 It is assumed that they are caused by reflections of the left speaker which is also the source of the reference signal.
-Figure 2 shows the acoustic map of the correlating parts at filter order \(N=10\) whereas figure 3 shows the uncorrelated parts at \(N=45\).
+Figure 2 shows the acoustic map of the correlating parts at filter order \(N=10\) whereas Figure 3 shows the uncorrelated parts at \(N=45\).
 This supports the assumption that the sound source at the left door wing underneath the window correlates with the left speaker and is a reflection of the signal emitted by the left speaker.
 All acoustic maps have been calculated using functional beamforming at \(ν=4\).

 Visit the website Berlin Beamforming Conference held by GFaI e.
 V https://www.bebec.eu.